 The Clerk has circulated various documents referring to the planning white paper and information regarding the affects of this.

-RESOLVED that a working party consisting of meet and put together a response to this document and also work through the questions contained in the consultation.
+RESOLVED (Cllr.
+Malpus proposed and Cllr.
+Nelson seconded) that a working party be formed to consisting of Cllr Cannon, Cllr Webbon meet and put together a response to this document and also work through the questions contained in the consultation.
 The deadline is 29 October 2020.
+First meeting 20 October Tuesday in library at 10am.
+Also suggestions that Cllrs Axon and Needham be invited.

 20/120 Christmas Update